 A couple of years ago four of us decided to try and do some stuff which might be good for our home town, Eastbourne, and all communities.

-We used low cost, scalable technology (Raspberry Pi) and made sure we talked to our users and built what they needed.
+We used low cost, scalable technology and our own software.
+We made sure we talked to our users and built what they needed.

-Today, funded through community grants, this project has breathed new life into 300 screens in Eastbourne which no longer need to show rolling news (or nothing at all).
-Now they share centrally managed, often automated, community info (using local data triggers like weather, tide times and sea conditions) plus whatever the screen owner wants to show visitors and residents.
-It’s an engaging blend.
+Now they share centrally managed, often automated, community info using local data triggers like weather, tide times and sea conditions.
+Plus whatever the screen owner wants to show visitors and residents.
+It’s an engaging mix.

 Simple tools empower even worried technophobes and our architecture means the sky’s the limit for any community network.

 Meet our team

 A design/ brand/ content marketing consultant and supporter of Eastbourne Town Team

-Rob Price – a senior developer with Bauer magazine group and member of various community groups
+Then a senior developer with Bauer magazine group, now a local developer and and member of various great community groups

 Theo in action